touho/grocery/README.md

 By default the service is listening on port `8080`.

+If you want to store the audio streamed to the service for debugging purposes, set environment variable `RECORD_WAV=/tmp`; the value will be a path for written files.
+If enabled, audio is written as wav files to the path.
+The filename is logged out as a debug log per every utterance.

 ## Using the service

 When it's running, open a browser instance at http://localhost:8080 or wherever you mounted it.